oscar-defelice/Recommender-Systems-Course/README.md

 <a href = "https://mybinder.org/v2/gh/DeepLearningItalia/Recommender-Systems-Course/HEAD?urlpath=lab" target="_blank"> <img src="https://mybinder.org/badge_logo.svg"> </a>
 </p>

-## Table of Contents of lectures.
+## Table of Contents of lectures

-[Here](lectures/README.md) you can find a more detailed index of the various modules.
+[Here](src/README.md) you can find a more detailed index of the various modules.

 ---